Distinctive styling; generous features; unique second-row seats with flip-forward cargo mode; strong value

 |Roadside Assistance||5 Years/60,000 Miles|

-2018 Chrysler Pacifica -- The Pacifica is much sleeker-looking and offers a more powerful engine, more stylish interior and the option of plug-in hybrid model.
+2019 Chrysler Pacifica -- The Pacifica is much sleeker-looking, offers a more powerful engine, is more stylish interior and the option of plug-in hybrid model.
 However, a loaded Pacifica costs thousands more than a similarly equipped Sedona.

-2018 Honda Odyssey -- The Honda Odyssey is all new this year with more power, a larger and more versatile interior and the better fuel economy than the Sedona.
+2019 Honda Odyssey -- The Honda Odyssey has more power, a larger and more versatile interior and better fuel economy than the Sedona.
 Its driving dynamics and advanced safety features are highly refined.

-2018 Toyota Sienna -- The Sienna's 3.5-liter V6 is the strongest and most satisfying engine in this segment, and the 2018 Sienna is the only minivan to offer all-wheel drive.
+2019 Toyota Sienna -- The Sienna's 3.5-liter V6 is the strongest and most satisfying engine in this segment, and the 2019 Sienna is the only minivan to offer AWD.
 Emergency braking, adaptive cruise control, lane-departure warning and automatic high beams all come standard on every Sienna.